microsoft/microsoft-performance-toolkit-sdk/README.md

 feature-rich data-processing pipeline

-These two functionalities are not mutually exclusive, and plugins may access data in another plugin's (or, commonly, its own) data processing pipeline when creating tables for a given data source.
+These two functionalities are not mutually exclusive, and plugins may access data in another plugin's (or, commonly, its own) data-processing pipeline when creating tables for a given data source.

-For help with getting started and developing SDK plugins, refer to the [documentation folder](./documentation).
+For help with getting started and developing SDK plugins, refer to our [documentation](./documentation/Overview.md).

 ## In this Repository
 * `devel-template`: a work-in-progress .NET template for creating SDK plugins